coalaura/admin-panel-storage/README.md

 | `root`     | The storage root, this is where all data is stored. | `./storage` |
 | `hostname` | The hostname to bind to.                            | `127.0.0.1` |
 | `port`     | The port to bind to.                                | `4994`      |

+## Service
+You can use the `panel_storage.service` file to start the storage server as a systemd service.
+Adjust the paths to match your environment.